Coed Gym - Hintonburg (Mon) Rules

 Equipment

-•All hockey blades must be fully tapped with “white hockey tape” at all times from the blades head to toe including the bottom of the blade.
+•All stick blades, except goalies, must be fully tapped with "white hockey tape" at all times from the blades head to toe including the bottom of the blade.

 •Games always have a white team and a black team; therefore, you will need both a black and a white shirt for the season.
 (No Grey!).
 Please verify the website weekly for your team color.
 Failure to meet this requirement can result in players being removed from the game.